erfangc/equity-valuation/PART1.md

 # Where does the stock market think society is headed?
 (Answered using Kotlin, Elasticsearch) Part I

-As far as the investment community is concerned, what is going to be the fastest growing industries in the United States?
+As far as the investment community is concerned, which industries are going to be growing the fastest?

 I am intrigued by this question because the future evolution of our society is fundamentally tied to the investments we make today.
 The stock market is perhaps the most famous (or infamous) archetype